PhilAndrew/agiloftdocker/README.md

 You need [Docker](https://www.docker.com/) and git.
 Docker runs on Linux, Apple MAC and some versions of Windows.
 Here it is assumed you are running docker on Linux.

-This process takes some time due to the large size of the installer > 1 Gigabyte and the install process and startup.
+This process takes a lot of time due to the large size of the installer > 1 Gigabyte and the install process and startup.

 Clone this repository